sassoftware/sas-trustworthy-ai-life-cycle/website/docs/7-monitor-model.md

 ---

 # 7. Monitor model
+Models become less effective over time, so it is important to monitor models for potential issues and decay. b

 ## 7.1 Monitor model

 ### 7.1.1 Create model monitoring plan
 **Model developer or model engineer**: Create a model monitoring plan.
-Document the Key Performance Indicators (KPIs) that you will monitor, their thresholds, and the frequency at which they will be monitored.
+Document the Key Performance Indicators (KPIs) that you will monitor, their thresholds, and the frequency at which they will be monitored:

 > </br>
 > </br>